 Objectives of National Pollution Control Day

-The main objective is to make people aware, and spread awareness in the industries that cause various pollution like water, air, soil, and noise and affect the environment and obviously health.
+The main objective is to make people aware and spread awareness in the industries that cause various pollution like water, air, soil, and noise and affect the environment and obviously health.
 We can't forget, the Bhopal gas tragedy in which the leakage of poisonous gas ‘Methyl Isocyanate (MIC)’ is the worst tragedy happened in the world so far.

-It is also important to give knowledge to the people regarding pollution so that a better or clean environment can be formed.
-The Government in India had made various laws to combat pollution like in Delhi decreasing vehicles running on the road, and implementing odd and even.
-National Pollution Control Board (NPCB) is the main governing body, that regularly conducts checks on industries to know whether they are following environmental regulations or not.
+It is also important to give knowledge to the people regarding pollution so that a better or cleaner environment can be formed.
+The Government in India has made various laws to combat pollution like in Delhi decreasing vehicles running on the road, and implementing odd and even.

 READ| What is SMOG and how is it harmful to us?